DevBrianKE/Wk4-Code-Challenge-Flatdango---Movie-Theater/README.md

 - **Movie List**: Displays a list of movies with titles and posters.
 - **Movie Details**: Provides detailed information about a selected movie.
+- **Buy Ticket**: Allows users to purchase tickets for a movie, with the available tickets decreasing upon purchase.
+If the movie is sold out, the button will display "Sold Out."
+- **Update Movie Details**: Click on a movie in the menu to replace the currently displayed movie's details with the new movie's details.
+- **Sold Out Indicator**: When a movie is sold out (no available tickets remaining), the button text will change to "Sold Out"

 ## Technologies Used
 - **HTML**: For the structure of the web pages.
 - **CSS**: For styling the application and creating a visually appealing user interface.
 - **JavaScript**: For interactivity and dynamic content.